netgroup-polito/frog4-sdn-do/readme.md

 All the graphs sended via REST API must respect the NF-FG json schema.

-In particular, some informations are not supported by this domain:
+Pay specifical attention to the information that are not supported by this domain orchestrator:
 * VNFs;
 * Remote endpoints;
 * "TTL" field of the endpoints;
-* Endpoints with the "Type" field different to "interface" or "vlan";
+* Endpoints that are meither "interface" type nor "vlan" type;
-* Flowrule actions with multiple outputs, or "output_to_controller", or "output_to_queue".
+* Flowrule actions with multiple outputs, "output_to_controller" or "output_to_queue".

 Note: the nf-fg library is a sub-module of this repository.

-## REST API
+## REST APIs

-A global orchestrator should communicate by the REST API provided by this domain orchestrator.
+A global orchestrator should communicate through the REST APIs provided by this domain orchestrator.

-REST interface provides several urls for the authentication, to send/get/delete a NFFG, to get the status of a graph.
+REST interface provides several urls to authenticate, to send/get/delete a graph, to get the status of a graph.

 #### Basic authentication
 This step is needed to retrieve a token which will be used into all the operative requests.